Online Doctor of Education (EdD) Programs in Connecticut

 Sacred Heart University offers an online EdD in Educational Leadership through its Farrington College of Education.
 This program is designed for educators who want to advance into education leadership and advocacy roles in K-12 settings.
 This program uses a model that teaches educators to employ social, emotional, and academic leadership (SEAL) in their improvement of education programs, systems, and services.
 Students typically complete the required 60 credits over the course of three to four years, and take courses such as Grant Writing; Quantitative Research Methods; Qualitative Research Methods; Foundations of Social & Emotional Learning (SEL); Pedagogy and Practice; Trauma-Sensitive Classrooms, Practices, and Resilience; and Strategies for SEL Leadership.
 After taking the required content courses, students proceed to their dissertation, where they research an issue in K-12 education that has a direct impact on their practice as education leaders.
 During their dissertation work, students receive guidance from a faculty committee and also complete three Dissertation Seminars.

 Southern Connecticut State University and Western Connecticut State University jointly offer an online EdD in Nursing Education that is specifically designed for registered RNs and APRNs who hold an MSN degree, and who want to lead in nursing education settings and improve nursing pedagogy.
 Students of this program complete 51 credit hours, consisting of courses such as Ethical/Legal, Political, and Social Issues Affecting Higher Education; Curriculum Development, Implementation, and Evaluation in Nursing; Nursing Faculty Role in Higher Education; Leadership Theories and Concepts; and Classroom, Clinical Teaching, and Evaluation in Nursing Education.
 Students also take courses in qualitative and quantitative research methods specifically as they relate to nursing education research.
 Once they have completed all of their required courses, students take a comprehensive examination that assesses their readiness to progress to their dissertation.
 If they pass the examination, students can proceed to their dissertation, through which they investigate a research question pertaining to nursing pedagogy and/or nursing leadership.
 Students receive support from a dissertation committee during their work.
-While the program is delivered online, students must attend three campus residencies: one three-day orientation at the beginning of the program, one three-day residency during the summer following their first and second years of the program.
+While the program is delivered online, students must attend three campus residencies: one three-day orientation at the beginning of the program, and three-day residencies during the summer following their first and second years of the program.

 The University of Bridgeport has an online doctoral program in Education Leadership which includes a specialization in International Education.
 Offered by their School of Education, the EdD combines study of administration, organizational psychology, law, program evaluation, and research methodologies with a close examination of cross-cultural and global issues in education.
 Students can complete the degree in as little as three years, taking a total of 62 credits.
 There is also a 42-credit option for students who have completed a post master’s Sixth-Year certificate program or an Education Specialist (EdS) degree in Educational Leadership.
 Courses are delivered almost entirely online, except for two summer residencies on the University of Bridgeport campus.
 Each residency session is one week in length and provides students with the opportunity to work with their classmates face to face, as well as receive in-depth mentoring and support from program faculty.